ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 * **Image** : `jammy-server-cloudimg-amd64.img`

 > [!primary]
-> The image is pre-configured for UBUNTU Cloud-init use and can be downloaded from the Internet at [Ubuntu CLoud Images](https://cloud-images.ubuntu.com/).
+> The image is pre-configured for UBUNTU Cloud-init use and can be downloaded from the Internet at [Ubuntu Cloud Images](https://cloud-images.ubuntu.com/).
 CALM allows the automation and customisation of a Linux installation through these types of images and YAML configuration files.
 >

 Then scroll down the `window`{.action}.